Glutexo/onigumo/README.md

 ## About ##

-Onigumo je web-crawler.
+Onigumo is yet another web-crawler.

-Onigumo „prolézá“ webové stránky či aplikace.
-Jejich obsah a případná metadata uloží do strukturované podoby, která je vhodná pro další strojové zpracování.
+Onigumo “crawls” websites or webapps, storing its data in a structured form suitable for further machine processing.

 ## Architecture ##